-We can infer, from the images above, that the more poles/stages we have in a phaser circuit, the more notches we’ll have in the output frequency response.
+From the images above, we can infer that the more poles/stages we have in a phaser circuit, the more notches we’ll have in the output frequency response.
 We can also tell that, as was mentioned previously, we’re not dealing with a true comb filter!

 Analog phaser units will generally offer 2 to 12 stages/poles and typically only even number options.
 Some phasers offer odd-number stages/poles.